-Brucellosis: Maryland is a Bovine Brucellosis Class-Free State.
-Brucellosis testing is not required for Maryland cattle.

-Tuberculosis: Maryland is an Accredited Tuberculosis-Free State.
-Tuberculin test is not required for Maryland cattle.

-Immunization: Bovine Respiratory Disease Complex vaccination is required for all Maryland cattle to include Bovine Respiratory Syncytial Virus, Bovine Viral Diarrhea virus, Infectious Bovine Rhinotracheitis and Parainfluenza.
-Leptospirosis vaccination is recommended.
+- · Influenza A: No testing requirements for Maryland cattle. - Brucellosis: Maryland is a Bovine Brucellosis Class-Free State.
+Brucellosis testing is not required for Maryland cattle. - Tuberculosis: Maryland is an Accredited Tuberculosis-Free State.
+A tuberculin test is not required for Maryland cattle. - Immunization: Bovine Respiratory Disease Complex vaccination is recommended for all cattle to include Bovine Respiratory Syncytial Virus, Bovine Viral Diarrhea Virus, Infectious Bovine Rhinotracheitis and Parainfluenza.
+Leptospirosis vaccination is also recommended.